Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Methods

-Finally, we concatenate the three vectors of equal length, resulting in a single vector with three times the original length, forming the visit-level representation at time \( t-1 \), \(e_{v}^{\prime}(t)\in R^{1\times3dim}\).
+Finally, we concatenate the three vectors of equal length, resulting in a single vector with three times the original length, forming the visit-level representation for the visit at time \( t-1 \).

-Then, a multi-layer perceptron(MLP) converts the dimension of the vector \( e_{v}^{\prime}(t-1) \) to \( |\mathcal{S}| \), the total number of molecular substructures, and a sigmoid function determines the degree to which each substructure is relevant at the current time.
+Then, a multi-layer perceptron (MLP) converts the dimension of the vector \( \mathbf{e}_{v_{t-1}}^{\prime} \) to the total number of molecular substructures, and a sigmoid function modulates the relevance of each substructure at time \( t-1 \).

-Relying solely on information from a single visit is unwise.
-For patients with a history of chronic illness, their medical history includes health statuses at different times and the historical progression of their condition, which are potential factors that must be considered.
-Previous work typically explicitly models the information contained in patient visit sequences when generating patient representations.
-Innovatively, we perform visit-level interactions between patient representations at each time point and the embedding matrix of the molecular structure encoder, thereby fully preserving the weight of each patient's demand for drug molecules at each time point.
-We then correct biases based on the most recent patient representation at visit \( t \), ultimately obtaining drug combinations linked to the latest patient visit across various time points.
+Following the initialization process outlined above, we will now provide a detailed description of our molecular multi-enhancement mechanism.